torproject/onionbalance/docs/v3/tutorial-v3.rst

 bugs and let me know if you see any.
 If you want you can make onionbalance logging calmer by using the ``-v warning`` switch.

+You can also setup a :ref:`status_socket` to monitor Onionbalance.

 If you find bugs or do any quick bugfixes, please submit them over `Gitlab
 <https://gitlab.torproject.org/asn/onionbalance>`_ or `Github
 <https://github.com/asn-d6/onionbalance>`_!